kimmeyh/spamfilter/0dev_prompts.md

 Next:
 @workspace use 'memory-bank/*' to understand the workspace

+can you help rename rulesregex.yaml back to rules.yaml and rules_safe_sendersregex.yaml back to rules_safe_senders.yaml, updating code and files as needed

-Any code that should be removed should be commented out and not deleted.
+Can you help draft the code for review in the files Any code that should be removed should be commented out and not deleted.
 Do not remove any commented out code.
-When complete, update the memory-bank/* files and README.md
+Do not update 0dev_prompts.md When complete, update the memory-bank/* files and README.md

 Assigned to Copilot:
-@workspace use 'memory-bank/*' to understand the workspace 'withOutlookRulesYAM.py' "do NOT use 0dev_prompts.md" Now we can comment out/deprecate all the functionality for CLI  switch """--use-legacy-files""" Can you help draft the code for review in the files Any code that should be removed should be commented out and not deleted.
-Do not remove any commented out code.
-When complete, update the memory-bank/* files and README.md

 Template:
 @workspace use 'memory-bank/*' to understand the workspace